osrs-tracker/osrs-tracker-aws/README.md

 - `osrs-tracker_process-players`

-This function fetches OSRS hiscores for the provided usernames, and prepends the hiscore to the `player.hischoreEntries` array.
+This function fetches OSRS hiscores for the provided usernames, and prepends the hiscore to the `player.hiscoreEntries` array.

 ### API Gateway driven